Financial Hedge definition

 Financial Hedge means a transaction between any Company and any Lender or an Affiliate of any Lender (or another Person reasonably acceptable to Administrative Agent), which is intended to reduce or eliminate the risk of fluctuations in one or more interest rates, foreign currencies, commodity prices, equity prices, or other financial measures, whether or not such transaction is governed by or subject to any master agreement conforming to ISDA standards and which is legal and enforceable under applicable Law.
 Financial Statements of a Person means balance sheets, profit and loss statements, reconciliations of capital and surplus, and statements of cash flow prepared (a) according to GAAP, and (b) other than as stated in Section 1.3, in comparative form to prior year-end figures or corresponding periods of the preceding fiscal year, as applicable.

-Financial Hedge means a swap, collar, floor, cap, or other contract between any Company and any Lender or Affiliate of any Lender (or another Person reasonably acceptable to Agent), which is intended to reduce or eliminate the risk of fluctuations in interest rates and which is legal and enforceable under applicable Law or any foreign exchange contract.
+Financial Hedge means a swap, collar, floor, cap, or other contract entered into by any member of the Obligated Group with any Lender or an Affiliate of any Lender or another Person reasonably acceptable to Administrative Agent under the laws of a jurisdiction in which such contracts are legal and enforceable (except as enforceability may be limited by applicable debtor relief laws and general principles of equity), which is intended to reduce or eliminate the risk of fluctuations in interest rates.

 Financial Hedge means a Contract consisting of a futures contract, options contract or other derivatives transaction, in any case relating to electricity (but not including contracts for physical delivery of such commodity).